 Thiel’s final warning is don’t get caught up in being first to market.
 We can think of a number of examples of companies that seemed to be first to the market and they have remained the leader.
 Although a closer look will show in most cases they were not actually the first to market but rather the first to offer a real solution and in doing so became the standard.

 Most businesses shy away from using the word “monopoly” so they don’t attract the attention of governing authorities who tend to frown on monopolies because they hold too much pricing power over consumers.
-But the principles presented in Zero to Onespeak to what every entrepreneur desires.
-To create a great product solving a unique problem that scales to meet a significant market that allows a valuable company to be built.
-So what unique problem is waiting for you to solve?
+But the principles presented in Zero to One speak to what every entrepreneur desires.
+To create a great product solving a unique problem that scales to meet a significant market and allows a valuable company to be built.
+So, what unique problem is waiting to be solved by you?